cjualia/MS_thesis_PS_estimation_ML/README.md

 ## Scripts / Pipeline

+* `functions.R` contains all designed functions for the analysis.
+User can modify simulated scenarios (i.e.: covariates, modeling of outcome/treatment, etc.) and other features of the analysis (incorporating another ML method, testing other hyperparameters, etc.).
+* `simulation.R` small script to produce Monte Carlo simulations of all scenarios.
+Generates `all_scenarios.rda`, a list in which elements refers to an scenario, and contains datasets from which all analysis are made.
 * `analysis.R` runs the entire analysis.
-*
+All the results are stored in `results` folder.
+* `plots.R` script to perform all the plots.

 # Methodology
-The methodology is strongly inspired from the study of Cannas & Arpino [3].
+The methodology is strongly inspired from the study of Cannas & Arpino [3], prioritizing covariate balance over prediction accuracy during hyperparameter tuning.
+Three scenarios of increasing complexity (A, B, C), based on prior work by Pirracchio et al. (2018), were generated using Monte Carlo simulations (100 datasets per scenario).
+Each dataset includes one binary treatment variable, one continuous outcome, and ten covariates (including nonlinear transformations and interactions).

+Propensity scores were estimated using logistic regression (baseline) and three ML models: Random Forest (RF), Gradient Boosting Machines (GBM), and Classification and Regression Trees (CART).
+To assess covariate balance, two standard PS application methods were used: nearest-neighbor matching and inverse probability weighting (IPW).
+The balance was measured using Absolute Standardized Mean Differences (ASMD) and their average (ASAM).

 # Results